idaholab/moose/modules/doc/content/getting_started/installation/manual_mpich_gcc.md

 ## MPICH

 Check and see if you already have an MPI wrapper available on your machine.
-One simple way of doing so, is to perform a `which` on the three necessary MPI wrapper binaries:
+One simple way of doing so, is to perform a `which` on several MPI wrapper binaries:

 ```bash
 which mpicc mpicxx mpif90
 ```

-If the above command returns with paths to those respected binaries, you will want to work with your system package manager to remove them. -Having two completely different MPI wrappers being made available simultaneously is prone to failure.
+If the above command returns with paths to their respected binaries, you will want to work with your system package manager to remove them. -Having two completely different MPI wrappers being made available simultaneously is prone to failure.